adhamgebely/flask-redis-docker-compose/README.md

 # 🐳 Dockerfile

-The application uses a Python container to run Flask.
+The application runs inside a Python container.

 ```dockerfile
 FROM python:3.9-slim